“In 2018, 58% of site visits were from mobile devices. Mobile devices made up 42% of total time spent online. Mobile Bounce Rate came in at 50%.”

 Responsive design also implies a certain editorial approach:

-Implementing web applications in this way mean they work well across a great range of mobile devices without having to create separate versions of the same thing for multiple browsers (IE, Safari, Firefox, etc.), hardware (PC, tablet, smartphone, etc.) or operating systems (Apple, Android, etc.)
+Implementing web applications in this way mean they work well across a great range of mobile devices without having to create separate versions of the same thing for multiple browsers (IE, Chrome, Safari, Firefox, etc.), hardware (PC, tablet, smartphone, etc.) or operating systems (Apple, Android, etc.)

 We have used a responsive design approach for this website - check it out on diferent devices for an example of how it can be done.